ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S5_terraform-05_Publish_Modules_Terraform_Workspaces/README.md

 ## Part 2 - Terraform Workspaces

-### When to use Multiple Workspaces
+### When to Use Multiple Workspaces

 - Terraform relies on state to associate resources with real-world objects, so if you run the same configuration multiple times with completely separate state data, Terraform can manage many non-overlapping groups of resources.
-In some cases you'll want to change variable values for these different resource collections (like when specifying differences between staging and production deployments), and in other cases you might just want many instances of a particular infrastructure pattern.
+In some cases you'll want to change variable values for these different resource collections (like when specifying differences between staging and production deployments), and in other cases, you might just want many instances of a particular infrastructure pattern.

 - The simplest way to maintain multiple instances of a configuration with completely separate state data is to use multiple working directories.